OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![TaSM in Risk Committees](assets/images/TaSMRiskCommittee.png)

 # Using the TaSM to Safeguard against AI Related Threats
 Don't forget to use the TaSM against emerging threats such as Artificial Intelligence (AI).
+It's a great way to show what an effective strategy might look like for cutting edge threats.
+This is extremely helpful when you might need to forecast funding a next generation program to stop emerging threats.

-For example: Let's say there are 7 material threats that your company is worried about regarding AI:
+For example: Let's say there are 7 material threats that your company is worried about regarding the use of Generative AI and Large Language Models (LLMs):
 1. **Sensitive Data Leaks**: Employees upload sensitive information or intellectual property to unauthorized external LLMs.
 2. **Malicious AI Supply Chains**: A developer integrates an AI/ML model contaminated with malware or hidden cryptocurrency miners.
 3. **Hallucinated Promises, Real Legal Risks**: Your chatbot falsely commits to outcomes your company cannot deliver, leading to legal exposure.
 4. **Data Overexposure**: Training your LLM on unrestricted company research enables insiders to bypass Role-Based Access Controls and access sensitive data.
-5. **AI Misuse for Personal Harm**: An individual exploits your LLM’s capabilities to stalk or harass an ex-spouse.
+5. **AI Misuse for Personal Harm**: An employee exploits your LLM’s capabilities to stalk or harass an ex-spouse.
 6. **Unethical AI Recommendations**: Your language model makes morally questionable decisions, like suggesting euthanasia to reduce financial strain.
-7. **Bias-Fueled Liability**: Loan-issuing AI trained on biased data fields like sex, race, and age creates legal and reputational risks.
+7. **Bias-Fueled Liability**: Loan-issuing AI trained on data fields like sex, race, and age creates legal and reputational risks.

-You might create a TaSM to illustrate how you would safeguard your company against these threats.
-For example:
+Consider creating the TaSM to showcase how you'd safeguard your organization from the top 4 out of 7 AI threats most relevant to your business.
+For instance:

 ![AI Threats](assets/images/AIThreats.png)

+This matrix makes it clear that there is no single solution for AI security.
+Each threat demands a unique set of safeguards, highlighting the necessity of a robust, defense-in-depth strategy to effectively counter a diverse range of AI risks and protect your company from material impacts.

 # What do the terms mean?
 To ensure proper use of the TaSM, be sure to understand the definitions of the terms used within the matrix